edombroski/monitor/README.md

 Monitor.ps1 is an agent-less, pluggable PowerShell monitoring script.

-The infrastructure can be configured to monitor anything that PowerShell script (.ps1) can be written for that produces an "OK" or "!OK" result.
+The infrastructure can be configured to monitor anything that PowerShell script (.ps1) can be written for that produces an "OK" or "NOT OK" results.

 The base script designed to require no dependencies other than PowerShell core.